eyalhaimovich/Concious-Grocery-Shopping/README.md

         Outputting each food on it's own line in format name : [macros] (adjust the output in back_end FoodItem __str__) * Eyal Don't let users edit in textbox - Look into other ways to display food items * Christina
+## 10/22/23
+    BACK END:
+        Possibly add calendar event functions to back_end if it makes sense to do so.
+    FRONT END:
+        Look into/research Tkcalendar library for expiraton date event reminders --Create option for users to add an expiration date manually for a food item

+        General work on GUI improvements